-Building an Author Website: The First Step to Publishing
+Author Websites: 10 Steps to Building an Author Website (2022)

 Free Themes for Author Websites

-PageLine.
-This free theme gives you a huge amount of control over every element of your website, and the best part is that you don’t need to know any code to use it.
-You can download it here or install it from your Appearance > Themes page.
+Hestia.
+What I love about Hestia is that it gives you a huge amount of control over every element of your website, and the best part is that you don’t need to know any code to use it.
+It’s great for creating clean, elegant author websites.
+All in all, if you’re looking for a free theme, Hestia is your best option.
+Click to check out Hestia.

+Lovecraft.
+I also love Lovecraft, a free theme inspired by the author HP Lovecraft.
+It’s simple and great for a simple blog-focused author website.
+Click to check out Lovecraft.

 Recommended Themes for Author Websites